 The Trade Helpdesk from Access2Markets offers information on the product requirements and import procedures for EU countries.
 My export allows you to pretend you are a non-EU-based exporter.
 Using the HS product code in the TARIC database, you can find relevant information for the product you want to import.

 Find out if your product requires CE marking

 Some products require CE marking.
 Take for instance toys and electrical household appliances.
 CE marking signifies that a product complies with EU laws and that it can be traded freely inside the European Economic Area (EEA, consisting of the EU member states plus Iceland, Liechtenstein and Norway).
 When you import products from an EEA country, the producer will take care of the CE marking.

 Are you importing a product that was produced outside the EEA?
 Then you must ensure it gets CE marking.
 In addition, make sure that you have a written commitment that the manufacturer will provide the technical documentation if the Dutch market authority requests this.

 Do you need an import licence?

 Strict rules apply to certain products.
 If you want to import these products, you may need an import licence or certificate.
 You may have to enter a register, for instance if you want to import plants, flowers, animal feed and medicine.
-Find out more about these special import products in the Safety, Health, Economy and Environment section of the Dutch customs website.
+Find out more about these special import products in the Safety, Health, Economy and Environment section of the Dutch Tax and Customs Administration website.